-Midland Painted Turtle inhabits waterbodies, such as ponds, marshes, lakes and slow-moving creeks, that have a soft bottom and provide abundant basking sites and aquatic vegetation.
+Midland Painted Turtle inhabits waterbodies, such as ponds, marshes, lakes and slowmoving creeks, that have a soft bottom and provide abundant basking sites and aquatic vegetation.
 These turtles often bask on shorelines or on logs and rocks that protrude from the water.
-While wetland communities are present on adjacent lands, there is not sufficient water depth to provide suitable overwintering habitat for turtles.
+While the study area contains wetland communities (meadow marsh, mixed swamp, and deciduous swamp) and a channelized feature on the eastern property boundary, there is not sufficient water depth to provide suitable overwintering habitat for turtles.
+The immediately adjacent stormwater management pond to the east, associated with Gibbons Drive Park provides potentially suitable habitat for this species.
+It should be noted that stormwater management (SWM) ponds are municipal infrastructure requiring regular monitoring and maintenance, and while they may provide suitable conditions for turtles, SWM ponds are not considered natural or significant habitat.
+This species was not detected during field studies.